Patterson Scholars graphic

 Rebecca Albright in her coral spawning lab at the Academy

-Dr. Albright is a Curator of Invertebrate Zoology and co-leader of the Academy's Hope for Reefs initiative.
-A coral reef biologist, her research focuses on the capacity of coral reefs to cope with changing environmental conditions, particularly ocean acidification and warming.
+A coral reef biologist, Dr. Albright's research focuses on the capacity of coral reefs to cope with changing environmental conditions, particularly ocean acidification and warming.
 She has created one of the world’s only coral conservation breeding labs that celebrated its third-annual spawning event in April 2020.

 0